cameronapak/anchor_uco/content/events/2019-02-12-guys-night-😁.md

 ---
 layout: blog
-title: "Guys Night \U0001F601"
+title: Worship Night
-when: 'Friday, March 1st'
+when: 'Tuesday, April 16th'
-time: 7-11PM
+time: '7-9:30PM'
-where: Josh P’s cabin
+where: TBA
 what: >-
-  Hey fellas just wanted to inform you all that there will be a guys night this Friday March 1st at 7 at Josh’s Grandparents cabin.
-It will be clue themed and there will be lots of mini games and good food!
-SPREAD THE WORD!!
+  This will be a special Anchor night!
+Heading into finals can be stressful and heavy.
+We want to invite you to a night of worship. the goal is to connect with God and be refreshed.
+Make sure not to miss out on this special gathering.
 ctaMessage: ''
 ---